Choosing Your Courses (2023 Entry)

 A Levels (Advanced)

-We are lucky at the College to be able to offer 38 subjects at A level.
+We are lucky at the College to be able to offer 44 subjects at A level (or equivalent).
 A levels are studied over a two year period and assessment is by examinations at the end of the two years.
 Coursework or practical examination also form part of the assessment on some courses.
 Our standard A level programme is three subjects but there is an option to study four full A levels for keen and capable students.
 A levels require rigorous academic study demanding extra reading and research outside of lessons.

 Level 2 Courses

 These courses are designed for students who did not quite reach the standard GCSE entry requirements to move onto a Level 3 course.
-This also may apply to sudents who have not had the chance to study GCSE’s, perhaps as a consequence of living overseas.
+This also may apply to students who have not had the chance to study GCSEs, perhaps as a consequence of living overseas.

-Our level two programme includes a one-week work experience placement.
+Our Level 2 programme includes a one-week work experience placement.